Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Introduction

 \section{Introduction}

 The existence and prevalence of adversarial examples~\citep{dalvi2004adversarial, szegedy2013intriguing, DBLP:journals/corr/GoodfellowSS14} in the state-of-the-art deep learning models have made adversarial robustness an active field of research, where human-imperceptible perturbations to the original data can arbitrarily disrupt the model prediction.
-However, it has come to people's attention that the promotion in robustness usually comes with costs in accuracy.
-In particular, it has been empirically observed that there might exist a trade-off between adversarially robust accuracy and standard accuracy~\citep{tsipras2018robustness, tutorial_madry_and_kolter}.
-Another factor of concern in the literature of algorithmic fairness is the so-called \textit{accuracy disparity}~\citep{chi2021understanding} problem: it is shown that when compared to standard training, the constraint of adversarial robustness might further exacerbate the \textit{discrepancy} of standard accuracy among difference classes~\citep{croce2021robustbench, benz2021triangular, benz2021robustness}.
+However, it has been empirically observed that the improvement in robustness usually comes with costs in accuracy.
+In particular, there might exist a trade-off between robust accuracy and standard accuracy~\citep{tsipras2018robustness, tutorial_madry_and_kolter}, and it may also lead to the so-called \textit{accuracy disparity}~\citep{chi2021understanding}, a notion of unfairness in the literature of algorithmic fairness.
+In particular, it is shown that when compared to standard training, the constraint of adversarial robustness might further exacerbate the \textit{discrepancy} of standard accuracy among difference classes~\citep{croce2021robustbench, benz2021triangular, benz2021robustness}.

-Despite the fruitful and intriguing empirical observations so far, rigorous understanding of how adversarial robustness affects standard accuracy or accuracy disparity has not been extensively explored.
+Despite fruitful and intriguing empirical observations, rigorous understanding of how adversarial robustness affects standard accuracy or accuracy disparity has not been extensively explored from a theoretical perspective.
 In fact, it is not clear whether such a trade-off is inherent, even in the linear setting under a Gaussian mixture model.
 If it is, then what are the fundamental factors that contribute to this potential drop of accuracy and the increase of accuracy disparity?

-To the best of our knowledge, there are only a few works~\citep{tsipras2018robustness, xu2021robust} that partially attempt to approach these problems.
+To the best of our knowledge, there are only a few works~\citep{tsipras2018robustness, xu2021robust,ma2022on} that partially attempt to approach these problems.
 However, the existing analyses are restricted to examples with specific choices of parameters, which oversimplifies the problem and makes it unclear whether the conclusions continue to hold in more general settings.
-We provide further discussions on the related work in Appendix~\ref{sec:morerw}.
+We provide further discussions on the related work in~\Cref{sec:morerw}.